 Disclosure of Wrongdoing Reporting

 The Office of the Ombudsman has established a Disclosure of Wrongdoing Unit and Inquiry Line to provide a confidential avenue for individuals to obtain information regarding Disclosure of Wrongdoing.
 If you feel you have experienced a wrongdoing with Nova Scotia Legal Aid, please contact the Office of the Ombudsman.
-Individuals may access the Wrongdoing Inquiry Line toll free at (1-877-670-1100) to obtain information and speak with an Ombudsman Representative, or by email at Ombudsman@novascotia.ca.
+You can find further information and contact information for the Office of the Ombudsman on their website at https://ombudsman.novascotia.ca.
 The Act also protects the person who makes a disclosure from experiencing reprisals as a result of making a disclosure.